Anne Frank

 Wikipedia

 Following their arrest, the Franks were transported to concentration camps.
-On 1 November 1944, Anne Frank and her sister, Margot, were transferred from Auschwitz to Bergen-Belsen concentration camp, where they died (presumably of typhus) a few months later.
-They were estimated by the Red Cross to have died in March, with Dutch authorities setting 31 March as the official date.
+On 1 November 1944, Anne Frank and her sister, Margot were transferred from Auschwitz to Bergen-Belsen concentration camp, where they died (presumably of typhus) a few months later.
+The Red Cross estimated that they died in March 1945, with Dutch authorities setting 31 March as the official date.
 Later research has alternatively suggested that they may have died in February or early March.

 Annotation